-- 1. Teacher pay will continue to be negotiated collectively at the local level for cost of living increases and increases beyond the State Framework for the Educator Career Ladder. - 2.
+- 1. Teacher pay-wages and salaries will continue to be negotiated collectively at the local level including for cost of living increases and increases beyond the State Framework for the Educator Career Ladder. - 2.
 The State will conduct periodic benchmarking studies of teacher salary to include comparability with other professionals with similar education and experience levels at the State and regional levels.
-Each county and local union will receive from the State at the start of each collective bargaining process the weighted

-- average salary of comparable professionals as identified by the Commission (see exhibit)(e.g., accountants, registered nurses) in the State and region. - 3.
-Over the first three years of implementation, teacher salaries will be increased by 10% to reach the average salary of teachers in Massachusetts and New Jersey as a head start to improve teacher salaries and make teaching a more attractive profession prior to full implementation of the career ladder. - 4.
-Pay increases above and beyond these initial increases will largely be a function of movement up the career ladder, described in Element 2g.
+Each county and local union will receive from the State at the start of each collective bargaining process the weighted average salary of comparable professionals as identified by the Commission (see exhibit)(e.g., accountants, registered nurses) in the State and region. - 3.
+Over the first three years of implementation, teacher salaries will be increased by 10% to reach the average salary of teachers in Massachusetts and New Jersey as a head start to improve teacher salaries and make teaching a more attractive profession prior to full implementation of the career ladder.
+This salary increase is intended to be a base adjustment and not a replacement for annual cost of living increases, which will continue to be the subject of collective bargaining. - 4.
+Pay increases above and beyond these initial increases and annual cost of living increases will largely be a function of movement up the career ladder, described in Element 2g.

-- 1. Formula funding will support increases to teacher pay under the career ladder. - 2.
+- 1. State and local fFormula funding will support increases to teacher pay in accordance with implementation of under the career ladder. - 2.
 All pay increases will go hand in hand with higher teacher standards.